saisrujana0011/Day_Date_Computer/README.md

 Decoder converts the binary to respective decimal equivalent and corresponding LED glows indicating the day.
 Priority encoder produces 4-bit BCD for corresponding decimal input but actually one's complement of input is generated.
 In this particular circuit only 3-bit output is needed hence input switches can be selected so as to get the necessary output.Owing to switch debounce problem, in clock input, a switch debouncer using NAND gate is used between switch S8 and clock input of shift register.

+PRINCIPLE:

+Basically the circuit performs only addition and it is possible to find out day by adding codes for year, month and date.
+Code for year is given in
+Table I. Codes for month and date are given in Table III.
+Foe example, consider a date 27/1/1971.
+To find the day on this date, find out the code for the year 1971 from Table I.Code for year is D, which is equal to S (from Table II).
+Code for the month January is 1 and for date 27, it is 5 (Table II).
+Sum of all these codes is equal to 11.
+Since 11 is greater than 7 (total no. of week days), subtract 7 from 11.
+We get 4, which in¬dicates that LED4 is glowing which stands for Wednesday (Table IV).

+WORKING:

+To find out the day for any date, codes for year, month and date are entered one by one.
+The circuit is reset by pressing the reset switch momentarily.
+Then find out the code (A-G) for particular year from the Table I. Switch in correspond¬ing to the code is pressed, then enter key (S8) is pressed.All the switchs are then restored to normal position.
+Now the circuit is ready to accept next data (i.e,month).Code for the month is - given in Table III.
+Switch to be pressed for a particular month is given in Table II.
+Switch corresponding to the morn., is pressed followed by enter key (s8).
+In the same way, date is entered.The glowing LED indicates the day after the date has been entered.
+To enter the date 27-01-1971 following sequence of switches will be pressed.

+For year 1971, code is D (from Table I).
+To enter D, press switch S5.
+Then press enter key S8.
+Restore switches S5 and S8 to normal position.
+For month, refer Table II.
+For January, switch Si is pressed and then enter key, S8 is pressed.
+Switches S1 and S8 are restored to normal position.To enter the date 27 refer Table II.For 27,press witch S5 and then S8.Now restore switches S5 and S8 to normal position.

+The LED corresponding to wednesdat starts glowing.
+The circuit must be reset before entering next date.Therefore, for the date 27/01/1971 ,sequence of keys are S5,S8,S1,S8,S5 and S8.